A generalization of circulant Hadamard and conference matrices: Symmetric solutions

-With regard to results of Section~\ref{Section d<}, we can also give a partial condition for matrices $C$ that are not symmetric: \begin{prop} If a matrix $C$ satisfying conditions~\eqref{Conditions} is not symmetric, then $d$ is odd and $n\equiv0\pmod4$. \end{prop}
+We can also formulate a necessary condition for matrices $C$ that are not symmetric; the statement is a direct consequence of Propositions~\ref{Prop1.d} and \ref{Prop.even}: \begin{prop} If a matrix $C$ satisfying \eqref{Conditions} is not symmetric, then $d$ is odd and $n\equiv0\pmod4$. \end{prop}